dalehassinger/Blog/use-vcenter-tags-to-maintain-vm-storage-placement/index.md

 ---

 A questions was recently asked, How can we specify and maintain which DataStore Cluster a VM should use within the VMware vCenter UI?
-I like using vCenter TAGs for specifying details about VMs, so I thought I would use vCenter TAGs to specify which DataStore Cluster to place a VM.
+I like using vCenter TAGs for specifying details about VMs, so I thought I would use VMware vCenter TAGs to specify which DataStore Cluster to place a VM.

-I looked at using a Configuration management tool like salt but one of the requirements was to make it easy for the VMware Admin to specify and maintain VM DataStore placement within the vCenter UI.
+I looked at using a Configuration management tool like salt but one of the requirements was to make it easy for the VMware Admin to specify and maintain VM DataStore placement within the VMware vCenter UI.

 I have included sample code that will:
-* Create a vCenter TAG Category
+* Create a VMware vCenter TAG Category
-* Create a vCenter TAG based on DataStore Cluster Name
+* Create a VMware vCenter TAG based on DataStore Cluster Name
-* Add the DataStore Cluster vCenter TAG to all VMs within a DataStore cluster
+* Add the DataStore Cluster VMware vCenter TAG to all VMs within a DataStore cluster
 * Verify that each VM has only (1) vCenter DataStore Cluster TAG
 * Verify that the VM is in the correct DataStore Cluster.
 Do a VM move if it is not in correct DataStore Cluster.